Compiler Architecture Explained

 1

-gluc -dump-ast main.glu
+gluc -print-ast main.glu

 1

-gluc -emit-gil main.glu -o -
+gluc -print-gil main.glu

 This will output the GIL representation of the program in a textual format.
 You can inspect the GIL to understand how the Glu compiler lowers the AST representation of the program to the GIL representation.
+By default, colors are used to highlight different parts of the GIL representation when printed to a terminal that supports colors.
+You can disable colors using the --color=0 flag.

 It should look like this: